Pascale van Zuylen, Responsable de Communication, Lhoist

 How do you integrate your corporate art collection in the overall communication (internal and external) of the group?
 Is it separate or is it plenty part of it?

-Vector of communication, the collection is part of an internal cultural policy
+Vector of communication, the collection is part of

 -The collection is exhibited at our Limelette Headquarters and in different European offices (main entrance, meeting rooms, offices, lunch room, corridors…) employees can have a work in his office.